timothepearce/laravel-time-series-docs/docs/quickstart.md

 }
 ```

-This example walks you through the general structure of a Projection, now it's up to you to store the content of your choice!
+This example walks you through the general structure of a Projection, now it's up to you to store the content of your choice from any model!

-You only scratched the surface of Laravel Quasar, if you want to know more about the use cases it can solve, read [the Getting Started section](/docs/getting-started/what-is-quasar).
+You only scratched the surface of Laravel Quasar, if you want to know more about the use cases it can solve, read the [What is Quasar? section](/).